Birds Barbershop

 Shop Photography: Andrea Calo

-South Lamar (2006)
+2110 South Lamar Boulevard

 The original location served as the launchpad for the Birds brand, anchored by massive, directly screenprinted wall art.
 Inspired by punk gig posters, vintage barbershop ephemera, and visual puns, it established a visual language that would carry forward for the next two decades.